victorteokw/inherited-component/README.md

 Inherited Component
 ===================

 Classed component with custom props and attributes.
+NOT STABLE YET.
+DO NOT USE.

 ## Installation